How to use Instagram Stories to promote your business

 What is Instagram Stories?

-First things first – a short unlike Instagram’s standard format, which keeps images and video on the feed permanently, Stories are temporary updates that last for 24 hours.
+First things first – unlike Instagram’s standard format, which keeps images and video on the feed permanently, Stories are temporary updates that last for 24 hours.
 You can see Stories from other accounts on the top of your home page, in circles.
-Simply tap and you can see latest updates.
+Simply tap and you can see the latest updates.